technohatDev/Movies-Listing-Vision-Dimension/README.md

 This is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app) and uses `yarn` as the package manager.

+## Live Demo

+The project is deployed on Vercel and can be accessed [here](https://movies-list-vision-dimension-test.vercel.app/).

+## API Used

+The project uses the [freetestapi.com/apis/movies](https://www.freetestapi.com/apis/movies) free api to fetch the list of movies.

 ## Technologies Used

 - Next.js